alexc-dft/aim_pot_parser/README.md

 For the case of example_input.in, it is designed around a 1x1x1 simple cubic diamond system with a lattice constant of 6.74 Bohr and a sampling density of 20 data points in all dimensions of the unit cell.

-The real space lattice vectors for a given cell geometry can be found by searching a corresponding AIMPRO output/ PAIM output for ` unit vectors : real space`, i.e.:
+The (supercell) real space lattice vectors for a given cell geometry can be found by searching a corresponding AIMPRO output/ PAIM output for ` unit vectors : real space`, i.e.:

 ```
  unit vectors : real space, reciprocal space